rahmaAlmamari/BackUpTask/README.md

 - Real-world scenario?
   - In a content management system, a differential backup is performed every hour to capture changes made to articles and user comments.
 This allows for quick recovery of recent changes without needing to restore the entire database.

+**3. Transaction Log Backup:**

+- When it is used:
+  - A transaction log backup is used to capture all transactions that have occurred in the database since the last transaction log backup.
+It is typically performed frequently to minimize data loss.
+- What it includes?
+  - A transaction log backup includes all transaction log records that have been generated since the last transaction log backup.
+It captures all changes made to the database.
+- Pros & cons?
+  - Pros:
+	- Allows for point-in-time recovery of the database.
+	- Requires less storage space compared to full backups.
+	- Can be performed frequently without impacting performance significantly.
+  - Cons:
+	- Requires a full backup and possibly differential backups to restore the database completely.
+	- If transaction logs are not managed properly, they can grow large and consume significant storage space.
+- Real-world scenario?
+  - In an e-commerce application, transaction log backups are performed every 15 minutes to capture all customer transactions and order updates.
+This ensures that the system can recover to the most recent state in case of a failure.